EVPP-505/emontan-gittest/README.md

 #  README

 This is a README for a test of working with Git.
-We will be initializing a local git repo and pushing it to GitHub.
+We will be initializing a local git repo and pushing it to GitHub.# emontan-gittest
+# emontan-gittest more stuff